Halloween is all about the candy.

 Katie was Wednesday Addams.

 I’ve read numerous posts on why people think Halloween is absolutely evil.
 I’ve read articles about why we shouldn’t allow our children to participate in any way in Halloween activities.
-These articles mostly cite superstitious ancient Celtic and Druidic rituals.
-I seriously doubt most modern people celebrate Halloween by worshiping oak trees or doing anything more evil than eating lots of candy.
+These articles mostly cite superstitious ancient Celtic and Druidic rituals, or even Roman festivals.
+I seriously doubt most modern people celebrate Halloween by worshiping oak trees or doing anything more evil than eating lots of candy and watching movies and dressing up.
 These people spout about how churches are being hypocritical by offering harvest festivals and trunk or treats and they are glorifying satan by doing so.

 The origins of Hallowe’en were to celebrate the harvest and it goes back to ancient Roman times.
 I don’t see where satan is in that history in pre-Christian times.
 Now, the ancient Celts believed that All Hallow’s Eve was a time to remember loved ones who had passed on.
 There are all sorts of superstitions surrounding that.
-But we’re not as ignorant these days, right?
+The Day of the Dead is still celebrated in Mexico and other places.

 The Catholic Church jumped on board and created All Saints’ Day and incorporated the pagan day with a Christian one, like they tended to do (check on the pagan origins of Easter and Christmas!).
 Originally, on this Eve of that Holy Day, or All Hallows’ Eve or Hallow E’en, people dressed up as saints and went begging for alms (sound a little like trick or treating?).
 It also became known as Beggar’s Day.